hsachinraj/Azurelabs/jenkins/README.md

 1. Back in the browser, paste the text and select **Continue**
     ![Unlock Jenkins - First Time](images/Jenkinsinitialpwd.png)

-    Next we will choose the plug-ins to install.
+    Next you need to choose the plug-ins to install.
 Jenkins has a large ecosystem with a strong and active open source community users contributing several hundreds of useful plugins.
 When you setup Jenkins, you can start with installing the most commonly used plugins or select and install the ones that you want.

-1. We will need the Maven plug-in which is not installed by default but we will do it later.
+1. You will need the Maven plug-in which is not installed by default but we will do it later.
 For now, we will go with the suggested plugins.
 Select **Install suggested plugin**

     ![Customize Jenkins Plugins](images/customizejenkins-plugins.png)